-Normally, no student shall be suspended or partially suspended unless the student has been given an opportunity to make representations in person to the Vice-Chancellor or his/her nominee.
-Where for any reason it appears to the Vice-Chancellor or his/her nominee that it is not possible or suitable for the student to attend in person within a time-scale considered by the Vice-Chancellor or his/her nominee to be appropriate to the circumstances of the case, the student shall be entitled to make a written representation within such time period as is stipulated by the Vice-Chancellor or his/her nominee.
+Normally, no student shall be suspended or partially suspended unless the student has been given an opportunity to make representations in person to the Vice-Chancellor or their nominee.
+Where for any reason it appears to the Vice-Chancellor or their nominee that it is not possible or suitable for the student to attend in person within a time-scale considered by the Vice-Chancellor or their nominee to be appropriate to the circumstances of the case, the student shall be entitled to make a written representation within such time period as is stipulated by the Vice-Chancellor or their nominee.

 8. Committee of Enquiry

-Upon Academic Services’ receipt of a letter from the College nominee/ Panel confirming a decision to refer the case to a Committee of Enquiry, the Committee Secretary (who shall be appointed from Academic Services) shall arrange for an appropriate Committee of Enquiry to be convened as soon as possible, normally within 7 working weeks of the College report being received by Academic Services.
+Upon Academic Services’ receipt of a letter from the Case Officer/Panel confirming a decision to refer the case to a Committee of Enquiry, the Committee Secretary (who shall be appointed from Academic Services) shall arrange for an appropriate Committee of Enquiry to be convened as soon as possible, normally within 7 working weeks of the Case Officer's report being received by Academic Services.